mssfoobar/docs/docs/40_modules/94_ian/Getting Started/Frontend Setup/02_installation.md

 Do note that your CLI version may differ with the one above, as the one above is the latest version **as of** the time of writing this documentation.
 :::

-### Step 1:
 :::warning
-The CLI tool only works if you did not remove the aoh folder within the src/lib folder.
+The CLI tool only works if you did not remove the aoh folder within the src/lib folder in the original web base.
 This is because it will install the ian package and duplicate them into the src/lib/aoh folder.
 :::
 Run the following CLI command in the terminal inside your web directory.
 ```